Kin (KIN) Price Reaches $0.0000 on Major Exchanges

 Kin Token Profile

-Kin (KIN) uses the hashing algorithm.
+Kin uses the hashing algorithm.
 It was first traded on September 12th, 2017.
 Kin’s total supply is 2,935,737,051,545 tokens.
-The official website for Kin is www.kin.org.
 Kin’s official message board is kin.org/news.
+Kin’s official Twitter account is @kin_ecosystem and its Facebook page is accessible here.
 The Reddit community for Kin is https://reddit.com/r/kin and the currency’s Github account can be viewed here.
-Kin’s official Twitter account is @kin_ecosystem and its Facebook page is accessible here.
+Kin’s official website is www.kin.org.

 The Kin blockchain is built to scale for mass usage and supports an Ecosystem-wide digital economy where app developers and mainstream consumers make millions of micro-transactions.